-There’s a kind of simplicity in tea with the tradition being “add water” and trust that the flavor profile matches the imagination.
+There’s a kind of simplicity in tea, with the tradition being “add water” and trust that the flavor profile matches the imagination.
 However, as I’ve fallen into love with tea, there’s a shocking variation in taste profiles.
-As the tea market continues to grow, there’s all sorts of tips and tricks out there to alter what shapes the taste of your tea.
+As the tea market continues to grow, there are all sorts of tips and tricks out there to alter what shapes the taste of your tea.

 Video Length: - 4 minutes 36 seconds